Retail Sales Training: Grow Sales With Analogies

 "Right.
 It's Out of Africa meets Pretty Woman."

 Do you see how that shorthand lets us see the project quickly?
-Of course, the examples you use have to be generally understood by your audience.
+Of course, your examples have to be generally understood by your audience.

 If the listener hadn't seen Pretty Woman or The Gods Must Be Crazy, the use of "it's like" would be lost on them.